-Whoopi Goldberg Defends Tiffany Trump, After New York Fashion Week Shaming
+Whoopi Goldberg Defends Tiffany Trump After New York Fashion Week Shaming

 Several reporters turned to Twitter to share reports that fashion show attendees were jostling about, trying to move their seats in order to avoid sitting near Ms. Trump.

-Christina Binkley, a former writer for the Wall Street Journal, tweeted a photo with Tiffany sitting alone, commenting that the empty seats were avoided, because no one wanted to be seen near Trump.
+Christina Binkley, a former writer for the Wall Street Journal, tweeted a photo with Tiffany sitting alone, commenting that the empty seats were avoided because no one wanted to be seen near Trump.

 “Nobody wants to sit next to Tiffany Trump at Philipp Plein, so they moved and the seats by her are empty,” tweeted Binkley.